totalhack/zillion/README.md

 }
 ```

-See `zillion.zoncigs.DivisorsConfigSchema` for more details on configuration options, such as overriding naming templates, formula templates, and rounding.
+See `zillion.configs.DivisorsConfigSchema` for more details on configuration options, such as overriding naming templates, formula templates, and rounding.

 <a name="formula-dimensions"></a>